obsidiansystems/ledger-app-tezos/README.md

 App, but if you sign it with the Baking App, it also implies to the Ledger that you want to authorize that key for baking on the Ledger as well.

-Authorizing a key for baking on a specific Ledger and authorizing it for baking in general on the blockchain are two distinct authorizations.
+Authorizing a key for baking on a specific Ledger device and authorizing it for baking in general on the blockchain are two distinct authorizations.
 This command will do both of them if signed with the appropriate baking app, whereas the `authorize ledger` command in the previous section will